 Hampstead Geology, Basements and Engineers; an incompatible threesome?

 Proposed by local residents, drawn up by the Neighbourhood Forum.
 Do you agree?

 Membership of The Heath and Hampstead Society has passed 2000 for the first time in its 118 year history!

-The rise has been spurred on by public backing for the legal proceedings launched by the Society, challenging the legality of the City's proposals for huge new dams and embankments that will disfigure the Heath forever.
+The rise has been spurred on by public backing for last year's legal proceedings launched by the Society, challenging the legality of the City's proposals for huge new dams that will disfigure the Heath forever.

 Tuesday February 10th to Friday February 27th Tuesday-Friday each week.